The benefits of weight training are amazing. By now, I think you know that.

 Muscle adaptations occur during recovery, and should be looked at as a part of your training.
 This is part of what you need to get to your goal.
 Whether you are just starting, or you’re an advanced athlete, taking time to recover will maximize your strength and help prevent injury.

-If you’re experiencing sore muscles, here are some tips for recovery:
+If you’re experiencing sore muscles, some tips for recovery include:

 The uncomfortable sensation of an overly tight or overused muscle is also caused by knotted and tight fascia.
 When fascia is damaged, either due to lack of flexibility training or overuse, it can cause multiple problems such as muscle spasms, headache, numbness and even further reduced muscle flexibility.
 Here are six simple and easy lower body foam rolling moves that you can incorporate into your exercise routine.